 Refrain from using bleach, as it can damage cotton fibers and prematurely fade colored linens.

-And in the event that your bedding has developed a musty order, consider adding a ½ cup of baking soda to your next wash cycle.
+And if your bedding has developed a musty order, consider adding a _ cup of baking soda to your next wash cycle.
 The baking soda will make your sheets cleaner, fresher and brighter.